dalibo/emaj/docs/en/responsibility.rst

 User's responsibility
 =====================

-Defining tables groups content
+Defining table groups content
 ------------------------------

-Defining the content of tables group is essential to guarantee the database integrity.
-It is the E-Maj administrator's responsibility to ensure that all tables updated by a given operation are really included in a single tables group.
+Defining the content of table group is essential to guarantee the database integrity.
+It is the E-Maj administrator's responsibility to ensure that all tables updated by a given operation are really included in a single table group.

 Appropriate call of main functions
 ----------------------------------